Economy of the Netherlands

 Part-time employment rate (%) in OECD countries.
 The Netherlands has the highest rate.

-The Netherlands has a highly developed market economy focused on trade and logistics, manufacturing, services, innovation and technology and sustainable and renewable energy.
-It is the world's 18th largest economy by nominal GDP and the 28th largest by purchasing power parity (PPP) and is the fifth largest economy in European Union by nominal GDP.
-It has the world's 11th highest per capita GDP (nominal) and the 13th highest per capita GDP (PPP) as of 2023 making it one of the highest earning nations in the world.
+The Netherlands has a highly developed social market economy focused on trade and logistics, manufacturing, services, innovation and technology and sustainable and renewable energy.
+It is the world's 18th largest economy by nominal GDP and the 28th largest by purchasing power parity (PPP) and is the fifth largest economy in the European Union by nominal GDP.
+It has the world's 11th highest nominal per capita GDP and the 13th highest PPP-adjusted per capita GDP as of 2023, making it one of the highest earning nations in the world.
 Many of the world's largest tech companies are based in its capital Amsterdam or have established their European headquarters in the city, such as IBM, Microsoft, Google, Oracle, Cisco, Uber and Netflix.
 Its second largest city Rotterdam is a major trade, logistics and economic center of the world and is Europe's largest seaport.
-Netherlands is ranked fifth on global innovation index and fourth on the Global Competitiveness Report.
+Netherlands is ranked eighth on the Global Innovation Index and fourth on the WEF Global Competitiveness Report.
 Among OECD nations, Netherlands has a highly efficient and strong social security system; social expenditure stood at roughly 25.3% of GDP.

 The Netherlands has a prosperous and open economy, which depends heavily on foreign trade.
 The economy is noted for stable industrial relations, fairly low unemployment and inflation, a sizable current account surplus (which, compared to the size of the country, is even more than Germany) and an important role as a European transportation hub; Rotterdam is the biggest port in Europe; and Amsterdam has one of the biggest airports in the world.
 Industrial activity is predominantly in food processing, chemicals, petroleum refining, high-tech, financial services, the creative sector and electrical machinery.
 Its highly mechanized agricultural sector employs no more than 2% of the labor force but provides large surpluses for the food-processing industry and for exports.
 The Netherlands, along with 11 of its EU partners, began circulating the euro currency on 1 January 2002.